 7. Use schema.org on category and product pages

 As the owner of a webshop, you need to make sure that you tell Google what the different elements of your website are.
-I would recommend that that you use Schema.org, which is a programming language Google understands.
+I would recommend that you use Schema.org, which is a programming language Google understands.

 With schema.org on your webshop, Google will start to show more content from your page in the search results.
-It increases your ranking and raises the percentage of potential customers who click on your content showing in the Google results.
+It increases your ranking and raises the percentage of potential customers who click on your content in the Google results.
 You must implement shema.org on your product pages to get inventory status, price, and reviews in the index.
 Also, try to work with your category pages.
 For example, by accumulating reviews on the page and extracting them from the index.
 Or by creating a price range on the page that you can also extract.

 8. Proper indexing without duplicated content